-The serpent’s words focused on two important elements—the Bible’s accuracy and its authority.
+The serpent’s words focused on two important elements— the accuracy and authority of God's Word.

 The Bible’s Accuracy